 - Three-quarters of employers (75%) are providing access to existing paid sick leave or PTO programs.

 - In addition to standard leave programs, one-third of employers (34%) are continuing to pay affected employees unable to work, and another 25% are considering doing so if the situation continues to escalate.

 - Nearly a quarter (22%) are adding emergency paid leave or additional sick leave, while another 27% will do so as needed.

 For employees who are not typically eligible for paid leave:

 - Almost one in four employers (23%) will continue to pay employees not eligible for leave if they are quarantined.

-- 16% of employers will do so for employees who are ineligible for leave and are symptomatic while 14% will pay employees who are caring for a symptomatic family member.
+- 16% of employers will do so for employees who are ineligible for leave and are symptomatic while 14% will pay employees who are caring for an asymptomatic family member.

-“Employers have increased support for employees their and families during these challenging times,” said Brian Marcotte, president and CEO of Business Group on Health.
-“Many are implementing pay continuation polices and additional paid time off in the form of emergency leave or additional leave, especially for employees who are in roles not conducive to working from home.”
+“Employers have increased support for employees and their families during these challenging times,” said Brian Marcotte, President and CEO of Business Group on Health.
+“Many are implementing pay continuation policies and additional paid time off in the form of emergency leave or additional leave, especially for employees who are in roles not conducive to working from home.”